msv-lab/llm-play/README.md

             ...
             └── 9.md

-Other formats can be enabled by providing a path that ends with the corresponding extensions: `.csv` or `.json`.
+Other formats can be enabled by providing a path that ends with the corresponding extensions: `.json` or `.csv`.
 For example, specifying `--output samples.csv` will export the samples in CSV format.
+Note that the CSV encoding is lossy: the data cannot be loaded back from a CSV file, as it does not save prompts, and truncate data longer than 30 characters.
+If at least one datum is truncated, the column name is changed from `Content` to `Content [Truncated]`.
+The JSON encoding is equivalent to the filesystem encoding, and can be loaded back for further analysis.

 To query a model with prompts contained in all files matching `*.md` in the current directory, use the command:

     llm-play --prompt *.md --output samples

-To update an existing store, the `--update` options can be used instead of `--output`:

-    llm-play --prompt *.md --update samples

 When a query is supplied through stdin or as a command-line argument, the prompt is automatically assigned the identifier `__unnamed__`.
 However, if the query originates from a file, the prompt will adopt the file's name (excluding the extension) as its identifier.
 In cases where multiple files are provided, ensure that their names are unique to avoid conflicts.

+To update an existing store, the `--update` option should be used instead of `--output`:

+    llm-play --prompt *.md --update samples

+In case of collisions, i.e. samples for the same (model, temperature, prompt) tuple already exist in the store, the matching prompt files will be updated, and the old responses are removed.
+When updating an existing store, maitain the following invariant: unique prompt identifiers correspond to unique prompts across the entire store.

 ## Data Transformation